 Wondering which placement tests you have to take?
 To find out, click on the College that you have been admitted to.

-The Rhetoric courses are introductory courses for learning academic writing and research skills.
-Completing Rhetoric is a General Education requirement for all undergraduate students and is called 'Composition I.'
+The Rhetoric courses are introductory courses in learning academic writing and research skills.
+Successfully completing Rhetoric is a General Education requirement for all undergraduate students and is called 'Composition I.'

 If you are a native speaker of English, there is no placement exam for your 'Composition I' course.
-You will be placed into a RHET course based on your highest ACT English, SAT Critical Reading, or SAT Evidence-Based Reading and Writing score.
+You will be placed into a RHET course based on your highest ACT English or SAT Evidence-Based Reading & Writing score.

-If you are not required to take the EPT, then you will be placed into a Rhetoric course based on your highest ACT English, SAT Critical Reading, or SAT Evidence-Based Reading and Writing score.
+If you are not required to take the EPT, then you will be placed into a Rhetoric course based on your highest ACT English or SAT EBRW score.

-If you are required to take the EPT, then you must take the EPT even if you submitted ACT or SAT scores with your application.
+If you are required to take the EPT, then you must take the EPT even though you submitted ACT or SAT scores with your application.
+The only exception is if you already earned credit for RHET 105 and thus fulfilled your 'Composition I' General Education requirement.

 Math is the only placement test that you can take more than once.
 When you complete the test, your score will appear on the screen.
 If you are satisfied with the result, you will enroll in the course that you qualify for

-The Center for Innovation in Teaching and Learning offers online placement exams in chemistry, physics, and molecular and cellular biology.
+Online placement exams are available in chemistry, physics, and molecular and cellular biology.
 Please note that you are allowed only one attempt.
 It is very important that you discuss your placement test results and your course enrollment options with your academic advisor.
-Results are valid for one year.
+Your science placement is valid for one year.
 This means, for example, that if you choose not to enroll in a chemistry course during your first or second semester, you may still follow the placement recommendation when pre-registering for your third semester.
 However, after that, you would need to take the departmental proficiency exam in order to obtain an updated evaluation of your knowledge level.

 Languages Other Than English (LOTE)